mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column visibility

 By default, all the columns are visible.
-The column's visibility can be switched through the grid interface in two ways:
+The column's visibility can be switched through the user interface in two ways:

 - By opening the column menu and clicking the _Hide_ menu item.
 - By clicking the _Columns_ menu and toggling the columns to show or hide.

-You can prevent the user from hiding a column through the grid interface by setting the `hideable` in `GridColDef` to `false`.
+You can prevent the user from hiding a column through the user interface by setting the `hideable` in `GridColDef` to `false`.

 In the following demo, the "username" column cannot be hidden.